-Since our inception and through March 31, 2020, we have raised an aggregate of \$204.2 million to fund our operations, including \$77.7 million from our IPO in June 2018.
-As of March 31, 2020, we had \$20.6 million in cash and cash equivalents and \$102.8 million of marketable securities invested in a U.S. Treasury money market fund, U.S. Treasury securities, U.S. agency bonds, commercial paper and corporate debt securities.
-As of March 31, 2020, our cash equivalents and marketable securities had an average maturity of approximately four months and the longest maturity was eleven months.
+Since our inception and through June 30, 2020, we have raised an aggregate of \$248.0 million to fund our operations.
+As of June 30, 2020, we had \$17.3 million in cash and cash equivalents and \$140.2 million of marketable securities invested in a U.S. Treasury money market fund, U.S. Treasury securities, U.S. agency bonds, commercial paper and corporate debt securities.
+As of June 30, 2020, our cash equivalents and marketable securities had an average maturity of approximately five months and the longest maturity was eleven months.

 We have incurred operating losses and experienced negative operating cash flows since our inception and anticipate that we will continue to incur losses for at least the foreseeable future.
-Our net loss was \$10.0 million for the three months ended March 31, 2020, and we had an accumulated deficit of \$94.3 million as of March 31, 2020.
+Our net loss was \$9.5 million and \$19.5 million for the three and six months ended June 30, 2020, and we had an accumulated deficit of \$103.8 million as of June 30, 2020.

-In July 2019, we entered into an Open Market Sale Agreement SM, or ATM Agreement, with Jefferies LLC, or Jefferies, under which we may offer and sell, from time to time at our sole discretion through Jefferies, as our sales agent, shares of our common stock having an aggregate offering price of up to \$50.0 million.
-Jefferies may sell the common stock by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) of the Securities Act of 1933, as amended, including sales made directly on or through The Nasdaq Global Select Market or on any other existing trading market for our common stock.
-Any shares of our common stock sold will be issued pursuant to our shelf registration statement on Form S-3 (File No. 333-232542).
-We will pay Jefferies a commission up to 3.0% of the gross sales proceeds of any shares of our common stock sold through Jefferies under the ATM Agreement and also have provided Jefferies with indemnification and contribution rights.
-To date, we have not sold any shares of our common stock under the ATM Agreement.
+In July 2019, we entered into an Open Market Sale Agreement SM, or ATM Agreement, with Jefferies LLC, or Jefferies, under which we could offer and sell, from time to time at our sole discretion through Jefferies, as our sales agent, shares of our common stock having an aggregate offering price of up to \$50.0 million.
+The ATM Agreement was terminated in June 2020.
+Prior to the termination, we did not sell any shares of our common stock pursuant to the ATM Agreement.
+Accordingly, the \$50.0 million of securities unsold pursuant to the ATM Agreement became available for issuance on our shelf registration statement on Form S-3 (File No. 333-23542).

-We believe that our cash, cash equivalents and marketable securities as of March 31, 2020 will be sufficient to meet our projected operating requirements through at least the next 12 months from the date these financial statements are issued.
+We believe that our cash, cash equivalents and marketable securities as of June 30, 2020 will be sufficient to meet our projected operating requirements through at least the next 12 months from the date these financial statements are issued.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.